AntixK/blog/_posts/2019-10-7-nat-grad-exp-fam.md

+---
+layout: post
-# Fascinating connection between Natural Gradients and the Exponential Family
+title: "Fascinating connection between Natural Gradients and the Exponential Family"
+tags: [Gradient descent, Natural gradients]
+comments: true
+mathjax: true
+---

 *TL;DR -* The Exponential family provides an elegant and easy method to compute Natural Gradients and thus can be used for Variational Inference.